-Do I Want to Be a Chief Executive Officer?
+Should I Become a Chief Executive Officer?

 Chief executive officers work alongside other top executives to establish a corporation's policies and vision.
 CEOs are considered the head of a corporation and are responsible for providing direction for the company and making certain that goals are met.

-CEOs can work at a wide variety of businesses, from small startups to corporations with thousands of employees.
+CEOs can work at a variety of businesses, from small startups to corporations with thousands of employees.
 This can lead to a lot of stress, particularly since many CEOs must put in overtime on a regular basis.
 Travel may also be needed for the job.

 Step 1: Earn a Bachelor's Degree